CraigGo/Portfolio-1/Python for Data Science/README.md

 For direct access to the code repository and .py file:
 (https://github.com/UCB-INFO-PYTHON/BattleshipGame)

+My project 2 was with a team of 4 and we analyzed Yelp data to determine if Yelp reviews matter.
+The PDF is published in the repository.

 In the class we also covered:

-Python syntax and data structures
+- Python syntax and data structures (lists, dictionaries, tuples..)
+- Libraries, modules
-Command line
+- Command line
-Jupyter Notebook
+- Jupyter notebooks
-Pandas
+- Pandas
-Numpy
+- Numpy
-Object-Oriented programming
+- Object-Oriented programming vs. functional programming
+- Lamda functions, Regex